run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-google/llama_index/readers/google/gmail/README.md

 # Gmail Loader

-This loader seaches your Gmail account and parses the resulting emails into `Document`s.
+This loader searches your Gmail account and parses the resulting emails into `Document`s.
 The search query can include normal query params, like `from: email@example.com label:inbox`.

 As a prerequisite, you will need to register with Google and generate a `credentials.json` file in the directory where you run this loader.
 See [here](https://developers.google.com/workspace/guides/create-credentials) for instructions.